andrrrr/pinch/README.md

 Disclaimer: I found that verifying screenshots doesn't work on different Mac chips.
 Although same simulator+iOS is selected, different chip/MacOS can cause slight difference in appearance (rounded corners with different radius) - that will fail the test.
 Easy to workaround - in NimbleSnapshotHelper - set let snapshotAction = .recordSnapshot, run test target once (it will fail, but record new snapshots) - after that change back to .verifySnapshots - it will work after that.

-# Git LFS (large file system) for screenshots:
+# Git LFS for screenshots:
-Should be used for ReferenceImages folder because over time this folder becomes a few GB, and checking out the repo by new developer could take ages.
+Large file system should be used for ReferenceImages folder because over time this folder becomes a few GB, and checking out the repo by new developer could take ages.

 # What could be improved:
 I did not use CoreData as it appears a bit of a learning curve to marry Codable with NSManagedObject (especially with nested objects: Game > Cover, Game > Screenshots) and I only had 2 days on the weekend.
 I did however implement offline state persistence workaround by using FileManager.
 This is only for quick workaround purpose and I would not use this in actual project: read/write can be slow, and there can be issues with absolute url path creation.
 Using CoreData is best way to achive cache layer.
-There was a way to write a full jsonString inside CoreData and then use that to costruct back the objects array, but there is advice against doing that.

 I coulnd't dedicate much time to make the detail view properly.
 Ideally it should also be a scrollable table view with cells being dynamically added if there is content for them (some are missing image, some fields are missing etc.).